MayaShenHongyu/VR-file-generator/README.md

 ### Files and programs needed

 -   Git - Follow the instructions here to install: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+-   NPM (package manager for JavaScript language) - Follow the instructons here to install: https://www.npmjs.com/get-npm.
+To confirm that you have successfully installed, open a terminal and run command `npm -v`.
+You should see a virsion number printed.
--   Your favorite IDE - The author used Visual Sudio Code (https://code.visualstudio.com/download), but you could use any IDE you like.
+-   Your favorite IDE (Integrated development environment, or code editor) - The author used Visual Sudio Code (https://code.visualstudio.com/download), but you could use any IDE you like.

 ### Set up

+1. After you have installed Git and NPM, open a new terminal and go to the directory in which you would like to keep this project with.
+Use command `cd [directory name]` to change your working directory.
+For instance, if you want to keep this project on your desktop, you should run `cd Desktop`.
-1. In terminal, go to the directory in which you would like to keep this project.
-Clone the project to local with `git clone https://github.com/Rice-Perception-and-Action-Lab/MayaShen-configurable-VR-file-generator.git`.
-Then you will see a new folder with the name of this project.
+2. Clone the project to local with this command: `git clone https://github.com/Rice-Perception-and-Action-Lab/MayaShen-configurable-VR-file-generator.git`.
+You will see a new folder with the name of this project on your desktop, for instance.
 You have successfully cloned this project to local.
-2. Go to the directory you just pulled from git, run `npm install` to install the dependencies.
+3. Go to the directory you just pulled from git with command `cd MayaShen-configurable-VR-file-generator` and run `npm install` to install the dependencies.
-3. Use your IDE to open this project.
+4. Use your IDE to open this project.
+For Visual Studio Code, you should do `Open Folder -> Select MayaShen-configurable-VR-file-generator folder`.
 You can start coding now.

 ### Available Scripts

-In the project directory, you can run the followings in terminal:
+In the project directory (folder MayaShen-configurable-VR-file-generator) in terminal, you can run the followings:

 #### `npm run start`